JustinMartz/interactive-rating-component-main/README.md

 I learned about :focus states and hope I used that appropriately in this solution.

-I'm trying to improve my use of semantic HTML with every challenge so with this one I styled the cards as <article> elements and nested those within a <section>.
-I also put the Frontend Mentor attribution in a <footer>.
-UPDATE: W3 Nu Html Checker said if I'm going to use <section> then it needs a heading, and if it doesn't need a heading then to use a <div>.
+I'm trying to improve my use of semantic HTML with every challenge so with this one I styled the cards as article elements and nested those within a section.
+I also put the Frontend Mentor attribution in a footer.
+UPDATE: W3 Nu Html Checker said if I'm going to use <section> then it needs a heading, and if it doesn't need a heading then to use a div.
 I'll do that for the next challenge.

 ### Continued development